 Black History 365

-Black History 365 is a collection of stories, art, and events that highlight the history, heritage, and contributions of Black Marylanders as well as the history of the people of the African Diaspora in Annapolis & Anne Arundel County.
-Here, their culture and excellence are celebrated year-round through a collaborative initiative across county and statewide organizations, spearheaded by the Banneker-Douglass Museum.
+Black History 365 is a collection of stories, art, and events that highlight the history, heritage, and contributions of Black Marylanders and the history of the people of the African Diaspora in Annapolis & Anne Arundel County.
+Here, their culture and excellence are celebrated year-round through a collaborative initiative across county and statewide organizations spearheaded by the Banneker-Douglass Museum.

 We have curated a list of events, blogs, and organizations dedicated to African American History and Heritage.
 When planning your visit to Annapolis & Anne Arundel County, begin your journey with one of these institutions.
 The conversation has begun, but it is not yet finished...

 In September 1987, the Kunta Kinte Celebration was born in Annapolis, Maryland.
-Now known as the Kunta Kinte Heritage Festival, the festival is a celebration of the perseverance, education, and cultural heritage of Africans, African Americans, and Caribbean people of African descent.
-The festival runs all day with live music, vendors of African art, jewelry and handmade goods, dance performances, and activities for children.The 2021 Kuta Kinte Heritage Festival.
+Now known as the Kunta Kinte Heritage Festival, the festival celebrates the perseverance, education, and cultural heritage of Africans, African Americans, and Caribbean people of African descent.
+The festival runs all day with live music, vendors of African art, jewelry, handmade goods, dance performances, and activities for children.The 2021 Kuta Kinte Heritage Festival.
 Video courtesy of Christian Smooth

 The Banneker-Douglass Museum, named for Benjamin Banneker and Frederick Douglass, is dedicated to preserving Maryland's African American heritage and serves as the state's official repository of African American material culture.
 The museum was dedicated on February 24, 1984.
 The original museum was housed within the former Mount Moriah African Methodist Episcopal Church in the heart of historic Annapolis.
 The Victorian-Gothic structure was included in the Annapolis Historic District in 1971 and placed on the National Register of Historic Places in 1973.
 The recently completed BDM addition is a four-story addition that uses the nineteenth-century brick of the church's north façade as its interior lobby wall.